Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Discussion

-From the result eqs \ref{dion}, \ref{Tsym} and figs \ref{Hofdata2}, \ref{Hofdata3} and our discussion so far, we conclude that the interaction with the strong field can also be understood as a combined process of scattering $\varepsilon_F$ with multiphoton absorption, as far as nonadiabatic calibration is concerned, e.g. as done by Hofmann et al. \cite{Hofmann:2019}, where other nonadiabatic effects are small or negligible s already mentioned.
-The question is what or where is the difference between the weak and strong field interaction processes, by neglecting the (smaller) nonadiabatic effects beyond the multiphoton absorption.
-One of the main effects is due to the scattering process and polarization of the electronic wave packet \cite{Klaiber:2016}, \cite{Kullie:2018}, or the shrinking of the (energy) gap.
-It becomes $\delta_z<I_p$, up to $\delta_z\approx 0$ at $F=F_a$, whereas for small field strength ($F\rightarrow 0$) $\delta_z\approx I_p$.
-The time delay decreases with increasing field strength $F$ (and vice versa), in accordance with the uncertainty principle \cite{Aharonov:2000,Kullie:2016}, and is determined by the enhancement factor $\zeta_{F}$ (or $\chi(F)$ for the adiabatic case), which becomes unity at $F=F_a$, at which the ionization time reaches its lower quantum limit $\tau_{dion}(F_a)=\tau_a=1/(2I_p)$.
+The time delay decreases with increasing field strength $F$ (and vice versa), in accordance with the uncertainty principle \cite{Aharonov:2000,Kullie:2016,Sombillo:2018}, and is determined by the enhancement factor $\zeta_{F}$ (or $\chi(F)$ for the adiabatic case), which becomes unity at $F=F_a$, at which the ionization time reaches its lower quantum limit $\tau_{dion}(F_a)=\tau_a=1/(2I_p)$.
 Nevertheless, as far as nonadiabatic effects are concerned, we can imagine that the above-mentioned two steps happen simultaneously.
-This is supported by the claim of Kaliber et al. \cite{Klaiber:2016} that the energy gain can also be thought as the absorption of photons during the tunneling process.
-Also in another work Klaiber et al. \cite{Klaiber:2015} claim that in the nonadiabatic regime the energy gain (including a multiphoton absorption) occurs during the course of the under-the-barrier motion, where they describe the nonadiabatic energy gain semiclassically (with a classical action) \cite{Klaiber:2015,Klaiber:2016}, see fig \ref{Hofdata7} and sec \ref{sec:ir}, \ref{sec:cr}.
+Similarly, many authors, e.g. Ivanov et al. \cite{Ivanov:2005} and Klaiber et al. \cite{Klaiber:2016}, \cite{Klaiber:2015}, maintain the point of view that the energy gain can be thought as of an absorption of photons during the tunneling process.
+In \cite{Klaiber:2015} the authors claim that in the nonadiabatic regime the energy gain (including a multiphoton absorption) occurs during the course of the under-the-barrier motion, where they describe the nonadiabatic energy gain semi-classically (with a classical action) \cite{Klaiber:2015,Klaiber:2016} see below Fig. \ref{Hofdata7}, we come back to this point later in sec. \ref{sec:ir}, \ref{sec:cr}.